krizh4/tourist_site/README.md

 # Link SL (the tourists_site project)

 This website suggest things to tourists
+""" Major UPDATE Coming Soon """

 ## Made with